top of page

 bodies of stone

-Being the only work option in the region, CEASA can also serve as rehabilitation for people in alcohol or drug addiction, ex-prisoners seeking social reintegration and also serves as a home for those who live on the streets today.
-There are no questions at CEASA.
-A place where you rent a cart and offer your services.
-CEASA is a mother, many say.
-It is a portrait of the reality of Brazil.
-The same hand that comforts you, is the same hand that punishes you.
-The work is hard.
-There are days when they don’t even earn the cart’s rent, which is around U$1,5 a day, but there are also days when they can earn up to U$50.
-Unfortunately, with this instability and uncertainty of what will be tomorrow, those responsible for carrying food often do not have the means to feed their own families.
+Being the sole employment option in the region, CEASA also serves as a rehabilitation center for those grappling with alcohol or drug addiction, ex-prisoners seeking social reintegration, and even as a home for those currently experiencing homelessness.
+At CEASA, there are no prerequisites.
+Individuals rent a cart and offer their services.
+Many affectionately describe CEASA as a mother.
+It is a reflection of the reality of Brazil, where the hand that comforts is the same that punishes.
+The work is strenuous, with days when they barely earn enough to cover the cart's rent, approximately U$1.5 a day, juxtaposed against days when they may earn up to U$50.
+Unfortunately, with this volatility and uncertainty about tomorrow, those responsible for carrying food often lack the means to feed their families.

-The Covid-19 global pandemic has aggravated the situation.
-The sales dropped considerably and the number of food carriers increased.
-Many of them lost their job and came to carry it as the only income option.
-In the classic theory of supply and demand, food carriers now find themselves disputing what is left.
-Even though CEASA was one of the few places that never stopped working throughout the pandemic, the current situation is delicate.
-Those responsible for consciously risking their health to avoid missing food on the table of the population of Rio de Janeiro are, yes, the food carriers.
+The global COVID-19 pandemic has exacerbated the situation, with sales plummeting and the ranks of food carriers swelling.
+Many have lost their jobs, resorting to this profession as their sole income option.
+In the classic theory of supply and demand, food carriers now find themselves competing for the remaining resources.
+Despite CEASA being one of the few places operational throughout the pandemic, the current scenario is precarious.
+The individuals consciously risking their health to ensure food reaches the tables of Rio de Janeiro's population—yes, they are the food carriers.
 Heroes?
-In a statement, one of the workers said: “Here at CEASA there is work, but no job.
-“A powerful phrase that represents the current precariousness of work carried out by ultra-liberal governments that are in power throughout Latin America.
-The idea that a large part of the population has about CEASA is that there is the end of the world, but the truth is that they have no idea how the food on the table really got there.
-Given the precarious and archaic circumstances, the place also suffers from numerous illegalities, and according to one of the workers: “There is something here that we cannot talk about.
+In a poignant statement, one of the workers declares, "Here at CEASA, there is work, but no job"—a powerful phrase encapsulating the current precariousness of work under ultra-liberal governments reigning across Latin America.
+The prevailing perception of CEASA among the populace is that it's the end of the world, yet they remain oblivious to the arduous journey of putting food on their tables.
+Amid the precarious and archaic circumstances, the facility contends with numerous illegalities.
+According to one worker, "There are things here that we cannot talk about.
 There are things that we see, but cannot comment on.
-I just want to slightly change it for the better.
-“A simple wish that is common to all food carriers.
-CEASA indeed is not the end of the world but definitely a world of its own.
+I just want to slightly change it for the better"—a modest aspiration shared by all food carriers.
+CEASA, indeed, is not the end of the world but undoubtedly a world of its own.

 bottom of page